cometbft/cometbft/docs/architecture/adr-100-data-companion-push-api.md

    node has all of the requisite data.

 4. The API _must_ be (or be able to be) appropriately shielded from untrusted consumers and abuse.
+Note that the companion is considered a **trusted** consumer of this API.
 Critical control facets of the API (e.g. those that influence the node's pruning mechanisms) _must_ be implemented in such a way as to eliminate the possibility of accidentally exposing those endpoints to the public internet unprotected.